sei-international/AMES.jl/docs/src/params.md

 |    y_2 |             inv_2 |
 |    ... |               ... |

 Note that not all years need to be included.
 For example, if there is investment expenditure in 2025, but not in 2026, then the year 2026 does not have to be included in the file.
-The values are in "real" monetary terms, and are used directly by Macro, so the units should be the same as those for the supply and use tables.
+The values are in "real" monetary terms, and are used directly by AMES, so the units should be the same as those for the supply and use tables.

 ### [Potential output](@id params-optional-pot-output)
-In the Macro model, potential output is determined by investment: see [potential output](@ref dynamics-potential-output) in the Technical Details.
+In the AMES model, potential output is determined by investment: see [potential output](@ref dynamics-potential-output) in the Technical Details.
 In some cases, it is best to override this behavior.
 For example, output from agriculture might be determined by an external crop model, or the output from the mining sector might be constrained by the availability of the ore.
 In other cases, the production level might be set as a policy target or through a sector-specific planning document.
-In these cases, potential output can be specified for specific sectors, and Macro will calculate investment.
+In these cases, potential output can be specified for specific sectors, and AMES will calculate investment.

 The potential output parameter file has the following structure: